Iris Love: Career

 Love's first excavation was on the island of Samothrace, under Phyllis Williams Lehmann, beginning in 1955.
 She taught at Cooper Union, at Smith, and at C.W.
 Post Long Island University, where she became research assistant professor of art history and archeology in 1967.

 After first visiting Knidos with Turkish archaeologist Aşkıdil Akarca, she conducted annual excavations there from 1967, with funding from New York University assisted by wealthy family friends and foundations.
 In 1969, her mostly female team discovered a foundation that Love believed to be the remains of the Temple of Aphrodite; this was confirmed by inscriptions found the following year.
 After Love presented her results at the annual meeting of the Archaeological Institute of America, it excited international attention and visits to the excavation site by many famous guests, including Mick and Bianca Jagger.
 This fanfare called Love's interpretation into question, with critics accusing her of converting the excavation into a vacation destination.

 The finds at the temple site in Knidos included fragments of over-lifesized hands that Love believed to be from the statue of Aphrodite by the Athenian artist Praxiteles.
 In November 1970, she announced that she believed she had found the statue's head in a storeroom at the British Museum.
 The museum strongly disagreed, stirring a dispute in the press.
 Love later concentrated on the search for fragments of the statue at Knidos, digging numerous deep search trenches that still shape the area of ancient Knidos.

 Love's discoveries in Knidos also included a Minoan settlement, in 1977; she later turned to Magna Graecia, primarily looking for other shrines of Aphrodite along the Gulf of Naples, but in 1986, after the Achille Lauro incident, the Italian government restricted civilian access to the Monte di Dio, where she had planned to dig for the Temple of Aphrodite at Parthenope.
 In 1982 she rediscovered a temple of Aphrodite in Ancona, at the northernmost point of Greek settlement in Italy.

 Later life and death

 After retiring from archaeology, Love bred dogs, initially dachshunds, at a house she owned in Vermont; Malachy, a pekingese whom she co-owned, won Best of Show at the 2012 Westminster Kennel Club Dog Show, and she was also part-owner of Wasabi, a grandson of Malachy who was the 2021 winner.
-She lived for 15 years with journalist Liz Smith, dividing her time between New York and Italy, where she also had a relationship with designer and artist Bice Brichetto.
+She lived romantically for 15 years with journalist Liz Smith, dividing her time between New York and Italy, where she also had a relationship with designer and artist Bice Brichetto.

 She died on April 17, 2020, at New York-Presbyterian/Weill Cornell Medical Center of COVID-19.